chaosdorf/mete/API.md

  * `GET /drinks.json` - returns all drinks
  * `GET /drinks/%did%.json` - returns information about the drink with the id `%did%`
- * `GET /drinks/new.json` - displays a form for creating a new drink
+ * `GET /drinks/new.json` - returns the default values for creating a new drink
  * `POST /drinks.json` - creates a new drink; parameters are:
    * `drink[name]` - `string` - the name of the new drink
    * `drink[price]` - `double` - the price of the new drink in €